fgr101/C-Command-Line-Apps/README.md

 Calculates the BRL to USDT and USDT to BRL exchange rates for each app.
 Identifies and displays the app that provides the best USDT to BRL exchange rate.
 Saves and loads user data to/from a file named "compare.dat".
-Includes utility functions for clearing the screen, waiting for user input, and deleting stored data.
+Includes utility functions like deleting stored data.
 This program can be a useful tool for users looking to compare exchange rates across different financial apps and identify the one that offers the best value.